LeonardoSardagna/LeonardoSardagna/README.md

 ###

-<p align="left">My name is Leonardo, I started my journey in the technology field in 2023 when I enrolled in the Faculty of Systems Analysis and Development.
-During this period, I developed a deep interest in web development, which led me to deeply explore languages ​​and technologies such as HTML, CSS, JavaScript, React, TypeScript, Java and Spring Boot.</p>
+<p>My name is Leonardo, and I began my journey in the field of technology in 2023 when I enrolled in Systems Analysis and Development at university.
+During this time, I further developed my interest in development, which led me to deeply explore languages and technologies such as HTML, CSS, JavaScript, React, TypeScript, Java, and Spring Boot.</p>

-<p align="left">With a total focus on full stack development, I am committed to mastering both front-end and back-end to create complete and efficient solutions.</p>
+<p>With a focus on back-end development in Java and Cloud Computing, I am committed to mastering these technologies to create efficient and scalable solutions.</p>

-<p align="left">I am curre
-ntly seeking an internship opportunity in technology where I can apply and expand my knowledge, collaborate with experienced professionals, and contribute to the development of innovative solutions.</p>
+<p>I am currently seeking an internship opportunity in technology where I can apply and expand my knowledge, collaborate with experienced professionals, and contribute to the development of innovative solutions.</p>

 ###